stellar/go/services/horizon/internal/ingest/docs.md

   - **History tables** -- all tables that contain historical time-series data, such as `history_transactions`, `history_operations`, etc.
   - **Transaction processors** -- processors that ingest the history tables (described by the `io.LedgerTransaction` interface).
   - **State tables** -- all tables that contain the current cumulative state, such as accounts, offers, etc.
-  - **Change processors** -- processors ingesting tx meta (time-series data) that update state tables.
+  - **Change processors** -- processors ingesting deltas update state tables.
 These aren't related to a particular *transaction*, but rather describe a *transition* of a ledger entry from one state to another (described by the `io.Change` interface).
+This can take the form of both tx meta (time-series data, where the "change" occurs from one ledger to the next) and history archives (cumulative data, where the "change" occurs from the genesis ledger to the checkpoint).

 ## `start` State